- Get Help

 - What can I do?

 Volunteers are critical to daily life at Interval House and take on a broad range of activities.
-If you would like to apply to one of the above positions, please submit a resume and cover letter.

 For information about student placements, please see our Student Placements page.

 KAVITA, NATURE WALKS VOLUNTEER

 I wanted to personally connect with survivors of violence and I thought this would be a great way to do it.
 My motivation is their stress.
 Women at the shelter have a lot of things to sort out and their levels of stress are high.
 My only hope is to provide them an opportunity to connect with nature and have a moment of peace.
 Nature is my solace and I want to share with them its healing powers.

 How has your volunteer position at Interval House helped you in your own professional and/or personal growth?

 I’ve learned a lot from the women at the shelter.
 Despite their circumstances they are open and willing to connect.
 They’ve helped me gain a better understanding of the unique challenges women who in their situation face and I’m very grateful to them.